foongminwong/foongminwong.github.io/projects.md

 ![Interdisciplinary Study - Cross-cultural Research of Internet Communication](/assets/songyuan.PNG)

-* Worked with a graphic designer and developed a website (songyuan.org) that employs principles of UX friendly design for the historical International Society for Song, Yuan, and Conquest Dynasty Studies (SSYCDS)
+* Worked with a graphic designer (Joseph Grosskreutz)and developed a website (songyuan.org) that employs principles of UX friendly design for the historical International Society for Song, Yuan, and Conquest Dynasty Studies (SSYCDS)
 * Created a cohesive website that visually communicates a cross-cultural subject of SSYCDS using HTML, CSS and Javascript

 &nbsp;